KEEP+

 Good to Know

-The new-construction advantage: When building new, the incremental cost of tankless vs tank is only $800–$1,500 (because you need water heating either way).
-With tax credits, the payback drops to 3–5 years.
-In retrofits, the payback stretches to 10–17 years because you are paying full installation costs on top of a functioning system.
+The new-construction advantage (2026): When building new, the incremental cost of tankless vs tank is only $800–$1,500 (because you need water heating either way).
+Pre-OBBBA, the federal 25C credit brought new-construction payback to 3–5 years; for 2026 installs without the federal credit, payback runs 5–8 years (still significantly better than retrofit).
+In retrofits, the payback stretches to 12–20 years (was 10–17 years pre-OBBBA) because you are paying full installation costs on top of a functioning system.
+State and utility rebates ($200–$500 typical) can trim payback further.

 Hidden Costs to Budget For